radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

     nssSecmodDirectory = /home/vdsuser/vds-fips/nssdb
     nssModule = fips

+    >[!note]
-    >**Note - “/usr/lib64” is the folder under which the NSS libraries reside and “/home/vdsuser/vds-fips/nssdb” is the NSS database.**
+    >“/usr/lib64” is the folder under which the NSS libraries reside and “/home/vdsuser/vds-fips/nssdb” is the NSS database.

 2. Edit the java.security configuration file located at <RLI_HOME>\jdk\jre\lib\security and add the following line (10 is the next sequential number available in this example): security.provider.10=sun.security.pkcs11.SunPKCS11 /home/vdsuser/vds-fips/nss_fips.cfg

+    >[!note]
-    >**Note – the new line adds the PKCS11 provider with the appropriate configuration file configured in the step above.**
+    >The new line adds the PKCS11 provider with the appropriate configuration file configured in the step above.

 3. Open the Server Control Panel > Settings Tab.